heltseriost/HHCTF2024-writeup/README.md

 `Password = Sherlock`.

-Running ´file on the extracted file `maniacal_plans.zip` revealed that it was not a zip file but a text-file.
+Running the `file` command on the extracted file `maniacal_plans.zip` revealed that it was not a zip file but a text-file.

 When i used `cat` i found this text: